''I always knew police were evil. I knew it! I had a feeling."

 [talking about his earlier self] "It's hard to believe that such a handsome man could become even handso- handsom- hands- prettier."

-Critic: Oh, Linkara, there's no need to be so hard on yourself.
+: Oh, Linkara, there's no need to be so hard on yourself.
+"Linkara"

-Critic: (pleased and a little bit hopeful) Oh Linkara, are you saying I'm so physically attractive that I'm turning you gay right now?
+: (pleased and a little bit hopeful) Oh Linkara, are you saying I'm so physically attractive that I'm turning you gay right now?
+"Linkara"

-Critic: Well I just don't know what to say.
+: Well I just don't know what to say.
 I mean I'm just speechless.
+"Linkara"

 — Top Next Nostalgia Critic Fuck-Ups